euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 To reserve the additional memory, allocation is adjusted wherever it occurs.
 This is done consequently, also where allocation occurs inline, like in most number types.
 The adjustment also occurs in ``PyObject_Malloc``.
 Though this method might not only be used for ``PyObject``-allocation, we always prepend space for a ``JyObject``.
 We regard this slight overhead in non-``PyObject`` cases as preferable over potential segmentation-fault if a ``PyObject`` is created via ``PyObject_NEW`` or ``PyObject_NEW_VAR``.
 For these adjustments to apply, an extension must be compiled with the ``WITH_PYMALLOC``-flag activated.
-Otherwise several macros would direct to the raw C-methods ``malloc``, ``free``, etc where the neccessary extra memory would not be reserved.
+Otherwise several macros would direct to the raw C-methods ``malloc``, ``free``, etc., where the neccessary extra memory would not be reserved.
 So an active ``WITH_PYMALLOC`` flag is crucial for JyNI to work.
 However, it should be not much effort to recompile affected extensions with an appropriate ``WITH_PYMALLOC``-flag value.

-``PyType``-objects are treaded as a special case, as their memory is not dynamically allocated.
+``PyType``-objects are treated as a special case, as their memory is not dynamically allocated.
 We resolve them simply via a lookup-table when converting from ``jobject`` to ``PyObject*`` and via a name lookup by Java-reflection if converting the other way.

 The macros ``AS_JY(o)`` and ``FROM_JY(o)``, defined in ``JyNI.h``, perform the necessary pointer arithmetics to get the ``JyObject``-header from a ``PyObject*`` and vice versa.
 They are not intended for direct use, but are used internally by the high-level conversion-functions described below, as these also consider special cases like singletons or ``PyType``-objects.